beyarkay/masters-thesis/src/03_lit_review.md

     zhangRealTimeSurfaceEMG2019,
     moinWearableBiosensingSystem2020,
     collialfaroUserIndependentHandGesture2022,
-    vasconezHandGestureRecognition2022}}.
+    vasconezHandGestureRecognition2022}.
 A general survey of the field given by
 \cite{asgharioskoeiMyoelectricControlSystems2007}.

-After the introduction of acceleration and EMG sensors to the field of gesture recognition, there are a few papers\footnote{\citealt{
+After the introduction of acceleration and EMG sensors to the field of gesture recognition, there are a few papers \citep{
     ammaAirwritingWearableHandwriting2014,
     wuWearableSystemRecognizing2016,
     leeSmartWearableHand2018,
-    liHandGestureRecognition2018}}
+    liHandGestureRecognition2018}
 which combine the two in a technique often called "sensor-fusion" to gain better recognition results than either acceleration or EMG sensors in isolation.

-**Capacitance sensors** measure the changing electrical capacitance of the body as muscles are contracted and relaxed, and has been used to recognise hand gestures\footnote{\citealt{rekimotoGestureWristGesturePadUnobtrusive2001, wongMultiFeaturesCapacitiveHand2021}}.
+**Capacitance sensors** measure the changing electrical capacitance of the body as muscles are contracted and relaxed, and has been used to recognise hand gestures \citep{rekimotoGestureWristGesturePadUnobtrusive2001, wongMultiFeaturesCapacitiveHand2021}.
 \cite{rekimotoGestureWristGesturePadUnobtrusive2001} achieved this by using a bracelet-like device which measures how the capacitance through the upper forearm changed as the user's muscles moved their fingers.